top of page

 Seven species are most likely to collide with windows during migration

-Black-and-white Warbler range map ©Birds of the World
+image of Black-and-white Warbler range map ©Birds of the World

-Black and White Warbler.JPG
+image of Black and White Warbler

-Hermit Thrush range map ©Birds of the World
+image of Hermit Thrush range map ©Birds of the World

-Hermit Thrush image
+image of Hermit Thrush

 Hermit Thrushes sometimes forage by “foot quivering,” where they shake bits of grass with their feet to get insects.

-Dark-eyed Junco image
+image of Dark-eyed Junco

-Dark-eyed Junco range map ©Birds of the World
+image of Dark-eyed Junco range map ©Birds of the World

 Juncos are the "snowbirds" of the middle latitudes.
 Over most of the eastern United States, they appear as winter sets in, and then retreat northward each spring.

-Brown Creeper image
+image of Brown Creeper

-Brown Creeper range map ©Birds of the World
+image of Brown Creeper range map ©Birds of the World

-Ovenbird range map ©Birds of the World
+image of Ovenbird range map ©Birds of the World

 The Ovenbird's rapid-fire teacher-teacher-teacher song rings out in summer hardwood forests from the Mid-Atlantic states to northeastern British Columbia.
 It’s so loud that it may come as a surprise to find this inconspicuous warbler strutting like a tiny chicken across the dim forest floor.
 Its nest, a leaf-covered dome resembling an old-fashioned outdoor oven, gives the Ovenbird its name.